cloudflare/cloudflare-docs/products/workers/src/content/tutorials/handle-form-submissions-with-airtable/index.md

 ![An example of the configured Airtable column headers in a table](./columns.png)

 Finally, give your base's table a name.
-Right-click the table name at the top left of the screen (it will likely have a name like "Table 1"), and give it a more descriptive name, like "Form Submissions".
+Right-click the table name at the top left of the screen (it will likely have a name like Table 1), and give it a more descriptive name, like Form Submissions.

 ![Renaming the Airtable table inside of the user interface](./form-submissions.png)